r104b/Walk-Safe/README.md

 npm install
 npm run dev

-Open:
+Open in browser:

 http://localhost:5173

-🗺️ Why It Matters
+🌍 Why It Matters

-Most navigation tools optimize for time.
+Traditional navigation tools optimize for time.
-This system optimizes for safety.

-Adaptive Campus Safety demonstrates how routing algorithms can dynamically adapt to environmental risk — transforming navigation into a safety-first experience for urban campuses.
+Walk-Safe demonstrates how routing systems can dynamically adapt to environmental risk — transforming navigation into a safety-first experience for urban campuses.